ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Values of this script might not work.
 You are expected to find suitable reference pattern yourself by inspecting power trace and difference plot.

-__HINT__: Remember that your ending goal is to find execution time of vulnerable code.
-Therefore you should find reference pattern that is found always before and after vulnerable code.
+__HINT__: Remember that your ending goal is to find execution time differences between processed bits of secret key.
+This means that you have to find trace pattern that is found in every bit.
 Expect that you might have to use some time for finding good one.
 You can consider that you have good reference pattern when your difference plot has clear and stable set of close-to-zero spikes.

 __EXTRA__: You are not limited to use sum of differences as metric if you dont want to.
 For example, using this kind of correlation might be useful tool.